 What sets Brosix apart is the end-to-end encryption of all communication over its networks, which makes it a solid choice for the more security-minded.

 It is a cloud-based video conferencing solution that connects people and organizations across various devices.
 Fuze powers business conversations through a secure and reliable global platform that unifies voice, video, and messaging into a single application.

-It combines a simple user experience, intelligent platform, and third-party enterprise integrations to enrich every conversation and drive workforce productivity.
+It combines a simple user experience, an intelligent platform, and third-party enterprise integrations to enrich every conversation and drive workforce productivity.
 As Fuze checks every box, it was easy for this tool to find a spot in our list of Slack alternatives.

-6. Cisco WebEx Teams
+9. Cisco WebEx Teams

 WebEx Teams is an advanced alternative to Slack as you can effortlessly join from anywhere and still be able to switch devices seamlessly and keep the conversation going after the meeting.

 Jabber is an instant messaging service based on Extensible Messaging and Presence Protocol (XMPP).
-A product of Cisco, Jabber makes way for clear communication with it softphone features, including HD voice and video, plus desktop sharing.
+A product of Cisco, Jabber makes way for clear communication with its softphone features, including HD voice and video, plus desktop sharing.